 Naturally, the Grand Bazaar is now one of Istanbul’s top tourist attractions.
 When you visit this magnificent structure, I suggest that you disregard its touristy aspect and concentrate on the architecture and many beautiful details that you can see all over the bazaar.
 One of them is a fountain in the photo below.

-Whenever I go to Istanbul, I go back there for a short period of time, despite the many tourists.
+Whenever I go to Istanbul, I always go back there for at least a short period of time.
 The bazaar is simply that beautiful.

 History is everywhere.
 Somewhere in between Hagia Sophia and the Grand Bazaar, you will come across the Column of Constantine.
 You may not even notice it, because there is much to see in that same area.